Arithmetic exponent pairs for algebraic trace functions and applications: Arithmetic exponent pairs with constraints

 \section{Arithmetic exponent pairs with constraints}

-In practice, the assumption about good factorizations in Theorem \ref{thm:exponentpair-A-optimization} is a bit strong; this is usually not satisfied in certain applications.
-More precisely, the sizes of some factors of $q$ might be restricted, so that one cannot make balances as freely as in \eqref{eq:q1q2}.
-Suppose $q$ has a factor which is of size $Q$, and the complementary divisor allows sufficiently good factorizations.
-We can prove an invariant of Theorem \ref{thm:exponentpair-A-optimization} subject to this constraint.
+In practice, the assumption about good factorizations in Theorems \ref{thm:exponentpair-A1-optimization} and \ref{thm:exponentpair-A2-optimization} is a bit strong; this is usually not satisfied in certain applications.
+More precisely, the sizes of some factors of $q$ might be restricted, so that one cannot make balances as freely as in \eqref{eq:q1q2-general}.
+Suppose $q$ has a factor which is of size $Q$, and the complementary divisor has no prime factors exceeding $q^\eta$ for any $\eta>0$.
+We can prove a variant of Theorems \ref{thm:exponentpair-A1-optimization} and \ref{thm:exponentpair-A2-optimization} subject to this constraint.

-In fact, we can argue as in the proof of Theorem \ref{thm:exponentpair-A-optimization}.
-Upon the choice \eqref{eq:q1q2}, one should assume $q_1\geqslant Q$, in which case the iteration can be applied.
+In fact, we can argue as in the proof of Theorem \ref{thm:exponentpair-A2-optimization}.
+Making the choice \eqref{eq:q1q2-general}, one should assume $q_1\geqslant Q$, in which case the iteration can be applied.
 Note that